Pearl Jam announces 2 shows on Las Vegas Strip

 Iconic rockers Pearl Jam will perform two shows in Las Vegas later this year.

+Pearl Jam’s first Las Vegas shows in nearly 20 years are on the books.

-According to a news release from promoter Live Nation, Pearl Jam will bring their 35-date worldwide tour to Las Vegas for two shows at the MGM Grand Garden Arena on Thursday, May 16 and Saturday, May 18, 2024.
+The Seattle-based rockers will bring their 35-date worldwide tour to Las Vegas for two shows at MGM Grand Garden on May 16 and 18.
+The shows are the band’s first Vegas tour stop since playing the Grand Garden in July 2006.

-Live Nation says the shows will feature special guests Deep Sea Diver.
+The band had initially announced shows its first Vegas at Grand Garden in May 2022 but pulled off just two days before the show after bassist Jeff Ament tested positive for COVID-19.
+Eddie Vedder has since headlined Dolby Live in October.

 2. Fans can register for a chance to participate in the Dark Matter World Tour 2024 registration sale at shops.ticketmasterpartners.com/pearl-jam by Sunday, Feb.
 18 at 11:59 p.m.
 PT.
 This will be the only way for fans to participate in the on sale.
 Registration does not guarantee access to the sale.